Dopex - Project Breakdown | Revelo Intel

 Users can lock DPX for up to 4 years.
 In doing so, those users will receive a veDPX balance based on how long they lock their tokens – the longer the lock, the more veDPX the user will get.
 Since veDPX acts as the governance token, those that lock for longer will have more control over the liquidity distribution in Dopex.
 As a result, veDPX is non-transferable and cannot be redeemed for DPX until the lock duration has ended.
 This way, the supply of veDPX in the user’s wallet will decrease as the unlock period approaches.

-The utility of veDPX is being gradually rolled out in order to support use cases such as voting on strikes for put/call pools, voting on interest rate Options strikes, deciding on incentives for future products, rDPX v2 parameters…
+The utility of veDPX is being gradually rolled out in order to support use cases such as voting on strikes for put/call pools, voting on interest rate options strikes, deciding on incentives for future products, rDPX v2 parameters…

 Emissions